Growing up, my parents taught my brother and I to “never judge a book by its cover.”

 The blessings didn’t end there, though.
 Our server came back to offer free desserts — on him — to the other six people at our table!
 We were so taken aback by his generous and kind offer.

-When he brought our bill, he made us all cry, as on the back of our bill was a handwritten note that said:
+When he brought our bill, he made us all cry.
+On the back of our bill was a handwritten note that said:

 Justin returned to our table, saw how touched and grateful we were, and with tears in his eyes, knelt down in front of my 92-year-old mother, took her hands in his, and expressed his sympathies to her.

 We all soon realized that God had sent this angel in the most unusual (to us) body suit to show us Jesus that day.
-We knew he was surely a gift from God, as we found out Justin only worked as a server on Fridays, and in God’s perfect plan dad died on a Friday.
+We knew he was surely a gift from God.
+We found out Justin only worked as a server on Fridays, and in God’s perfect plan dad died on a Friday.

-I am also grateful that I can be forgiven for my wrong judgement through the blood of His Son, Jesus.
+I’m also grateful that I can be forgiven for my wrong judgement through the blood of His Son, Jesus.
 As John 7:24 says, “Stop judging by mere appearances, and make a right judgement.”
 In other words, don’t judge a book by it’s cover.
+Avoid being prejudice.

-Thank you, Lord, for opening my eyes to see that Jesus can appear in my life today as He did long ago to the women outside His tomb, anytime or anywhere, and in any shape, size, color, or gender!
+Thank you, Lord, for opening my eyes to see that Jesus can appear in my life today as He did long ago to the women outside His tomb.
+Jesus can appear anytime or anywhere, and in any shape, size, color, or gender!